YONGHUNI/htmls/readme.md

 How to Access the Hosted HTML Files
 --------

-* Just type the URL below in your address bar
+* Type the URL below in your address bar
   - https://yonghuni.github.io/htmls/FiLeNaMe.html

 * Some Examples: